 The text balloons are used for a chatty remark or a clarification.

-The triangle with the exclamation point warns for functionality that was introduced at a later stage in the development of iText 7.
+The triangle with the exclamation point warns for a common pitfall.

 The key indicates functionality that is new in iText 7, or at least very different from what developers were used to in iText 5 or earlier versions.